The Composite pattern refers to structural design patterns.

-Suppose we are developing an application – a photo album.
+Let’s say we are developing an application – a photo album.
 The user can create folders, add photos there, and perform other manipulations.
-You definitely need the ability to show the number of files in folders, the total number of all files and folders.
+It is necessary to be able to show the number of files in folders, the total number of all files and folders.

-Obviously, you need to use a tree, but how to implement the architecture of the tree, with a simple and convenient interface?
+It is obvious that you need to use a tree, but how to implement the tree architecture, with a simple and convenient interface?
 The Composite pattern comes to the rescue.

 package main